Nutrition, Savings & Meal Prep

 5. Divide and store

 Distribute meals into well-labeled containers according to the day.
 Keep what you will consume in the next 3 days in the fridge and freeze the rest if you prefer.
+Proper storage is key to food safety and maintaining freshness.
+Labeling helps you quickly identify meals and ensures you eat older preps first.
+For TuMenuSemanal, this step is streamlined, as your planned meals are already laid out, making portioning intuitive.

 Step 5: Storage and reheating